wpfpizicai/gulp-md5-plus/README.md

 Type: `String`
 Default: null

-Optionnal: the file or the folder needs to repace the name of has md5ed filename
+Optionnal: the file need to replace the file name of the md5ed files. dir is also supported

 Example:
 ```javascript